Alma Thomas

 Projects

-Across my career I have pursued methods that are innovative, rigorous, and designed to reach the people and questions that matter most.
-I advanced the development of asynchronous online focus groups and text message based interviewing as research methods, publishing on both and putting them to work across multiple federally funded studies.
+Across my career, I have pursued methods that are innovative, rigorous, and designed to reach the people and questions that matter most.
+I advanced the development of asynchronous online focus groups and text message-based interviewing as research methods, publishing on both and applying them across multiple federally funded studies.
 I am now applying large language models to analyze crisis counseling conversations at scale, with careful attention to validity and interpretability.
-I have also led collaborative research processes that brought community partners on as co-authors, and presented findings to the communities most affected by this work.
+I have also led collaborative research processes that brought community partners on as co-authors and presented findings to the communities most affected by this work.

 A Mixed Methods Approach to Program Evaluation